 - If antibiotics are applied and you need another visit to have your root canals completed, follow what the dentist says to avoid any contamination in your mouth and teeth

-- Eat and drink carefully during the early days after the root canal therapy.
+- Eat and drink carefully during the early days after root canal therapy.
 Watch out for the restored tooth and avoid eating hot or cold foods and drinks for a while.

 - Do the routine brushing and oral hygiene activities

 - Visit your dentist at the follow-up sessions.
-The regular appointments after your canal will ensure a risk-free time.
+Regular appointments after your canal treatment will ensure no potential risk rise.

 How much does a root canal cost?

 The cost of root canals varies depending on the tooth (back or front teeth), the dental office location and other factors.
 You may anticipate higher prices if insurance does not cover your root canal treatment.
-Keep in mind that the cost of root canal does not include the restoration of the tooth, the crown that is made on top.
+Keep in mind that the cost of a root canal does not include the restoration of the tooth, or the crown that is made on top.

-Also, some general dentists may not perform canal for the molar (back) teeth due to difficulty or more training that this procedure requires.
-Therefore, you will be referred to an endodontist, and usually the price adds up by 50 % increase in such case.
+Also, some general dentists may not perform canal therapy for the molar (back) teeth due to the difficulty or more training that this procedure requires.
+Therefore, you will be referred to an endodontist, and usually, the price adds up by a 50 % increase in such cases.

 The average cost of root canal therapy:

 Front teeth (incisors): $500-$1000

 A tip to remember: The average price for a root canal with insurance coverage can be reduced by 50 percent in some insurance providers.
 For example, your payment may be around $300 to $500 for a tooth that normally costs $1000.